miketeachman/micropython-i2s-examples/README.md

     |LCK|WS pin|
     |DIN|SD pin|

-1. Download the appropriate firmware that supports the I2S protocol into the MicroPython development board
+1. Download and program the appropriate firmware that supports the I2S protocol into the MicroPython development board
 1. Establish a REPL connection to the board
 1. Load the example code `play-tone.py` into a text editor, found in the [examples](examples) folder
 1. Configure the pins SCK, WS, SD, and I2S_ID.
 Refer to the GPIO mappings section, below